 Bluehost’s infrastructure makes it more compatible with website SEO, but there are a few powerful tools you can leverage on Heroku as well.
-Since setting up a WordPress website on Bluehost is so easy, you can use any of the myriad of free WordPress SEO plugins (like Yoast or SEMRush) to help boost your site’s traffic with minimal expenses.
+Since setting up or migrating a WordPress website to Bluehost is so easy, you can use any of the myriads of free WordPress SEO plugins (like Yoast or SEMRush) to help boost your site’s traffic with minimal expenses.

 Unfortunately, Heroku’s temporary filesystem will likely cause your SEO WordPress plugins to behave erratically.
 At times, this can even slow down your website, which can cause your website to rank lower than those of your competitors.

 Still, there’s a free application SEO add-on on Heroku called SERP Scan.
 This neat tool will give you an in-depth view of your app’s current SEO practices, keep track of your SEO rank and local rank, competitors, and more.

 In addition, the Salesforce integration through Heroku Connect will give you significant information on your visitors, which, if interpreted appropriately, can provide further search engine optimization leads.
 Although more complicated, this is what SEO actually means and, if you invest the time to get to know the system, you stand to gain a lot from it.

 Unless you purchase a higher-tier shared or VPS plan with Bluehost, it’s likely that your website’s security will need a bit of a boost.
 After all, shared hosting is this affordable only because your resources are… well, shared with those of other customers.